wilaak/radix-router/README.md

 #### Trailing Slash Convention

 This ensures the request path’s trailing slash matches the route pattern.
-For example, accessing `/files/:folder` when `/files/:folder/` is registered will redirect to the trailing slash.
+For example, accessing `/explore` when `/explore/` is registered will redirect to the trailing slash.

+> [!NOTE]
+> This example assumes you are already [Normalizing Consecutive Slashes](#normalizing-consecutive-slashes) as it will not correct multiple trailing slashes at the end.

+> [!NOTE]
+> For Integrators: This option should be configurable as sometimes you may wish to have multiple trailing slash conventions in a single route.
+E.g. `/files/:path*` would want to differentiate between files and directories.

 ```php
 // ...existing code...